Lionel trains have long been a standard of model railroading. It may be the best known name in

 Lionel name on historical tinplate Standard and 'O' gauge model trains and accessories that

 MTH would make.
-The agreement between Lionel and MTH is a conventional and straightforward, multi
+The agreement between Lionel and MTH was a conventional and straightforward, multi-year

-year license, in which Lionel will be paid a royalty on each tinplate train that is sold.
-It includes
+license, in which Lionel would be paid a royalty on each tinplate train that was sold.
+It included

 American Flyer badging as well.
-Lionel will work with MTH to select the trains that will be made.
+Lionel worked with MTH to select the trains that would be made.

-In 2008, Lionel opened an office in San Francisco, and announced development of
+Lionel also opened an office in San Francisco, and announced development of

 a new 'Vision Line' of highly detailed larger class locomotives in 'O' scale.
 Subsequent release included